jundalisay/sp/content/en/research/dampier/holland/chapter-06.md

 While we stayed here all the forenamed English ships sailed hence; the 2 Bengal ships excepted.
 Many Dutch ships also came in here, and departed again before us.
 We had several reports concerning our men-of-war in India, and much talk concerning rovers who had committed several spoils upon the coast and in the Straits of Malacca.

 I did not hear of any ships sent out to quash them.

 At my first coming in I was told that 2 ships had been sent from Amboina in quest of me; which was lately confirmed by one of the skippers, whom I by accident met with here.

 He told me they had 3 protests against me; that they came to Pulo Sabuda on the coast of New Guinea 28 days after my departure thence, and went as far as Schouten's Island and, hearing no further news of me, returned.
 Something likewise to this purpose Mr. Merry, commander of the Fleet frigate, told me at my first arrival here; and that the general at Batavia had a copy of my commission and instructions; but I looked upon it as a very improbable thing.

-While we lay here the Dutch held several consultations about sending some ships for Europe sooner than ordinary: at last the 16th of October was agreed upon for the day of sailing, which is 2 months sooner than usual.
+While we lay here, the Dutch held several consultations about sending some ships for Europe sooner than ordinary.

+On October 16, it was agreed upon for the day of sailing, which is 2 months sooner than usual.

 They lay ready 2 or 3 days before, and went out on the 10th.
 Their names were the Ostresteen, bound to Zealand; the Vanheusen, for Enchiehoust; and the 3 Crowns, for Amsterdam, commanded by skipper Jacob Uncright, who was commodore over all the rest.

 I had by this time finished my business here, namely fitted the ship, recruited myself with provision, filled all my water; and, the time of the year to be going for Europe being now at hand, I prepared to be gone also.

 ### Departure From Batavia